-The initiative is financed by SAP.
-The non-profit organisation Haus des Stiftens gGmbH has developed the initiative and is responsible for selecting the projects to be funded in Germany, Austria and Switzerland, as well as the funds made available by SAP (hereinafter the 'SAP Funding') to the selected projects.
+The non-profit organisation Haus des Stiftens gGmbH has developed the initiative.
+It is responsible for the general management, selecting the projects to be funded in Germany, Austria and Switzerland and distributes the funds made available by SAP (hereinafter the 'SAP Funding') to the selected projects.

-Non-profit organisations may submit their event ideas between 04.06.2018 and 15.09.2018 inclusive.
+Non-profit organisations may submit their event ideas between 03.06.2019 and 08.09.2019 inclusive.
 The determining factor enabling the evaluation of the idea by the local partner is the completeness of the details provided and documents submitted up to the close of registration.

-Every event idea will be evaluated by Haus des Stiftens gGmbH or, as may apply, its partner in the TechSoup Europe network - in Ireland the evaluation will be conducted by The Wheel.
+Every event idea will be evaluated by SAP SE and/or an SAP group company in the applicant organisation’s country (a list of all SAP group companies can be found at: https://www.sap.com/dam/site/corporate/legal/sap-legal-entities.pdf) and/or by Haus des Stiftens GmbH (for applicants in Germany, Austria or Switzerland) or the relevant partner in the TechSoup Europe network (for all other countries) - in Ireland the evaluation will be conducted by The Wheel.
 After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.

 Each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

-Every event idea approved for funding receives 500 € to get it off the ground.
+Every event idea approved for funding will usually receive €500 to get it off the ground.
 Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of SAP Funding in individual cases.